Skip to main content

 Mythos has two main screens.
 The dashboard is where you start projects and find the ones you already have.
 The workspace is where a single project lives — you build and edit it there, with a chat conversation on the left and a live preview (or the code editor) on the right.
 This page is a tour of both.

-Cost: starting a new project costs 3 credits; each edit costs 2.
+Cost: each accepted Plan AI turn costs 1 credit, starting a new Build costs 3, and each edit costs 2.
+Failed Plan turns and failed Builds are refunded.
 New accounts start with 5 free credits.
 See Credits & pricing.

 Dashboard vs workspace